AxonIQ/docker-kubernetes/axonhub-single/README.md

 # Cheatsheet with useful Docker/Kubectl commands

-### Building the docker image, tagging it as "axondb-single"
+### Building the docker image, tagging it as "axonhub-single"
 ```
 docker build ./docker -t axonhub-single
 ```